MooersLab/writingContract/README.md

 A. Work on manuscript A1 for 90 minutes per day, M-F. Manuscript A1 is the most important and urgent manuscript.
 Its identity may change over the contract period.

-B. Work on one grant proposal for 90 minutes per day, M-F. The contractor has a R01 due October 5th and another due December 5th.
+B. Work on one grant proposal for 90 minutes per day, M-F. The contractor's R01 is due October 5th, and another is due December 5th.

 C. Generative writing for one book reaching a minimum of 1000 new words by Friday of each week.
-The contractor has a soft goal on adding 4000 words a month.
+The contractor has a soft goal of adding 4000 words a month.
 The contractor will work on the book on the weekends.

 D. Qualifying text includes:
 - Manuscripts, grant applications, books